 These days, most spas are clued in and offer treatments specifically for pregnant women, and these get more imaginative all the time.

 Choose a spa and therapist you trust if you can, preferably one that comes with a recommendation.
-Even then, however, it’s worth bearing a few things in mind so you know what to watch out for.
+However, it’s worth bearing a few things in mind so you know what to watch out for.

 Pregnancy Spa Do’s & Don’ts

-Here are a few Dos and Don’ts to make sure you get the best treatment you can and get the most out of it
+Here are a few Dos and Don’ts to ensure you get the best pregnancy spa treatments and the most out of them.

 DO avoid body treatments in the first three months of your pregnancy.

 DO make sure you continue having treatments during your pregnancy.
-It can assist you in feeling more comfortable.
+It can help you feel more comfortable.

 DO choose the spas and spa products carefully.
-Choose products that are organic, natural products and that are safe for pregnant women.
+Choose organic, natural products that are safe for pregnant women.

 DO consider foot treatments: pedicures, reflexology, and foot baths.
-When you’re pregnant it may be difficult to get down there yourself.
-Your feet and legs often feel tired and heavy, too, and maybe swollen.
+Getting down there yourself may be difficult When you’re pregnant.
+Your feet and legs often feel tired, heavy, and maybe swollen.
 A foot massage will get your circulation going and help reduce the swelling, aches, and pains.

-DO try a pregnancy massage, even if you’re feeling self-conscious, you will feel so much better and be surprised at just how easy it is.
+DO try a pregnancy massage; even if you’re self-conscious, you will feel so much better and be surprised at how easy it is.

 You may find that you’re more sensitive to smells than usual.
-After the first trimester, aromatherapy is fine as long as it is pleasant for you; however, essential oils may be absorbed through the skin.
-Until more is known, use only oils that have been tested for safety in later stages of pregnancy.
+After the first trimester, aromatherapy is fine if it is pleasant for you; however, essential oils may be absorbed through the skin.
+Until more is known, use only oils tested for safety in the later stages of pregnancy.

 See Aromatherapy Chart.
 This chart indicates essential oils that should not be used during the different stages of pregnancy.